sentrysoftware/studioX-templates/examples/CQL Query/readme.md

-<strong>CQL Queries Using a Command Line Monitor</strong>
+CQL Queries Using a Command Line Monitor
 ====================================================
 This template shows how to send CQL (Cassandra Query Language) queries within Monitoring Studio X, leveraging the Command Line monitor.
 As of the current version, we do not have a CQL query monitor, as such this is the simplest method of querying a Cassandra Database.

 This query leverages the cqlsh command which is typically shipped with every Cassandra package, usually found in the /bin folder alongside the Cassandra executable.
-You can refer to the CQLSH reference document for query or syntax concerns: https://docs.datastax.com/en/dse/5.1/cql/cql/cql_reference/cqlsh_commands/cqlshCommandsTOC.html.
+You can refer to the [CQLSH reference document](https://docs.datastax.com/en/dse/5.1/cql/cql/cql_reference/cqlsh_commands/cqlshCommandsTOC.html) for query or sytax concerns.

 <strong>Command Line Monitor - CQL Query Using cqlsh</strong>